Cole Bennett

 Cole Michael Bennett (born May 14, 1996) is an American music video director and record executive.
-He is the founder of Lyrical Lemonade.
-He has collaborated with notable artists such as Eminem, Justin Bieber, Kanye West, Juice WRLD, Drake, Jack Harlow, Cardi B and many more.
-He is well known for his work with Juice Wrld on music videos such as "Lucid Dreams", "Robbery", "Bandit", "Armed and Dangerous" and "Tell Me U Luv Me".
-Also, he has directed music videos such as YG Marley's "Praise Jah in the Moonlight", Lil Yachty's "Poland", Lil Tecca's "Ransom", Internet Money's "Lemonade", Eminem's "Godzilla", "Gnat" and "Tobey", JID's "Off Deez", Jack Harlow's "Whats Poppin", Wiz Khalifa's "Fr Fr", YNW Melly's "Mixed Personalities", Jennie's "ExtraL", and many others.
-In 2024, he released the album All Is Yellow, through Lyrical Lemonade and Def Jam Recordings.
+As founder of the video production banner Lyrical Lemonade, he has directed music videos for artists including Eminem, Justin Bieber, Juice Wrld, Kanye West, Drake, Tyler, the Creator, Clipse, Sienna Spiro, Jack Black, and J. Cole, among others.
+His debut studio album All Is Yellow (2024), was released by Def Jam Recordings.

 Early life

 Cole Michael Bennett was born on May 14, 1996, in Plano, Illinois.
-His dad passed away when Bennett was 2 years old, resulting in him being raised by his mother and two older sisters.
+His father died when Bennett was two years old, resulting in him being raised by his mother and two older sisters.
 He went to Plano High School and DePaul University before dropping out to focus on his career in videography and hip-hop, which he had been interested in since childhood.

 Career

 2013–2016: Early career

 Bennett originally founded Lyrical Lemonade as an internet blog when he was a high school student in Plano, Illinois.
 His mother helped him come up with the blog's name and had given him a video camera.
-He began directing music videos for local Chicago rappers, such as Vic Mensa, Taylor Bennett (no relation), King Louie, and Ridgio, all of which he uploaded onto the Lyrical Lemonade channel.
+He began directing music videos for local Chicago rappers, such as Vic Mensa, Taylor Bennett, King Louie, and Ridgio, all of which he uploaded onto the Lyrical Lemonade channel.
 His channel also featured live show recaps, cyphers, documentaries and interviews.